-- 12.4.1.
-It is understood that regular contract positions which include a partial CCTE assignment will be posted in accordance with Section 12.2. - 12.4.2.
-Vacant positions funded exclusively by the CCTE Program shall be filled first by qualified CCTE unit members who are in excessed status. - 12.4.3.
+- 12.4.5.
+College and Career Technical Education (CCTE) Transfers. - 12.4.5.1.
+It is understood that regular contract positions which include a partial CCTE assignment will be posted in accordance with Section 12.2. - 12.4.5.2.
+Vacant positions funded exclusively by the CCTE Program shall be filled first by qualified CCTE unit members who are in excessed status. - 12.4.5.3.
 Transfers to fill positions funded exclusively by the CCTE program will be processed through the College, Career and Technical Education Department.
 Postings of known, funded vacancies in this program shall be distributed to all CCTE unit members.
 CCTE unit members who wish to transfer into such vacancies may file a request to transfer.
-The District may interview and will select from seven (7) CCTE unit members have filed a request to transfer, and have been deemed qualified.
-A qualified CCTE unit member is one who holds the appropriate credential for the position to be filled, whose most recent summary evaluation is effective and who meets the criteria specified in the postings. - 12.4.4.
-CCTE unit members will also be entitled to participate in regular post and bid procedures established in Section 12.2. - 12.4.5.
+The District may interview and will select from seven (7) CCTE unit members who have filed a request to transfer, and have been deemed qualified.
+A qualified CCTE unit member is one who holds the appropriate credential for the position to be filled, whose most recent summary evaluation is effective and who meets the criteria specified in the postings. - 12.4.5.4.
+CCTE unit members will also be entitled to participate in regular post and bid procedures established in Section 12.2. - 12.4.5.5.
 CCTE unit members who are to be offered a Probationary 0 contract for the following school year shall receive the offer no later than March 15 of the current school year, concurrent with the notice of expiration of their current employment contract, unless prevented by unforeseen circumstances.